Odette Abadi

 Odette Abadi (née Rosenstock; 24 August 1914 – 29 July 1999) was a French physician, and member of the Resistance during World War II.
 She was a co-founder of the Réseau Marcel ("Marcel Network") which saved more than 500 Jewish children from death during The Holocaust.
 Although she was arrested and tortured by the Gestapo, she refused to divulge the locations of the hidden Jewish children and was sent to two concentration camps.
 After Bergen-Belsen concentration camp was liberated in 1945, Abadi continued her profession as a doctor, with a focus on tuberculosis.

 On 29 July 1999, Abadi died by suicide and the Les Enfants et Amis Abadi organisation was created the following year by one of the children she saved.
 In 2008, a square in Paris was named "Place Moussa et Odette Abadi" as a tribute to the couple's work.
 On 28 October 2017, the "Square Odette et Moussa Abadi" was inaugurated in Nice in recognition of their work.

 Early life and education

 Odette Rosenstock was born in Paris on 24 August 1914, to garment factory owners Camille and Marthe Rosenstock.
 She also grew up with a younger sister.
 Although born Jewish, her family did not practice the Jewish religion.
 Secretly, Rosenstock appreciated some of the principles and her Jewish background but hid her desires due to the Nazi movement in Germany.
 Concerned about injustice and the growth of Nazism, she began attending meetings and debates as a teenager.
 She graduated from high school in 1933 and began studying medicine.

+Her 1939 medical doctoral thesis, Notes Sur Les Jouets Et La Protection Des Enfants, addressed children's toys and child protection.